Giftbit/currencyapi/docs/lightrail-ui.md

 ### Card Purchase Dialog

 The Card Purchase Dialog is a dialog that lets users quickly and securely purchase and email gift cards.

-When open, it acts as an overlay on top of the page.
+By default it's hidden and can be opened by calling the `open()` method.
-It can be opened via code, or a launch button can be added to the page with a custom class and label by adding the correct properties to the options object.
+Alternatively, a launch button can be added to your page by adding the correct properties to the options object. *View [customizaion](#lightrail-ui/gift-card-purchase-theming) for more info*

 ```javascript
         var cardPurchaseDialog = lightrailUI.components.cardPurchaseDialog({theme_bg_primary: "#ccc"});